Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Conclusion and outlooks

 \section{Conclusion and outlooks}

 In this paper we investigated the dense Hopfield neural network endowed with supervised Hebbian couplings.
-The theory is analytically developed at work with random and structureless datasets, but it is numerically corroborated also with MNist \cite{deng2012mnist} and Fashion MNist \cite{xiao2017fashion} stuctured datasets.
-We recall that the network is made of $N$ neurons that interact in groups of $P$ units with a strength encoded by the tensor $\boldsymbol J^{sup}$, whose generic entry (retaining only the highest order) reads as
+The theory is analytically developed for the case of structureless datasets, but it is numerically corroborated also for MNist \cite{deng2012mnist} and Fashion MNist \cite{xiao2017fashion}.
+We recall that the network is made of $N$ neurons that interact in groups of $P$ units with a strength encoded by the tensor $\boldsymbol J^{(sup)}$, whose generic entry (retaining only the highest order) reads as

-where $\{\boldsymbol \eta^{\mu} \}_{a=1,...,M}^{\mu=1,...,K}$ is the dataset, made of $K$ subsets of examples, labelled by $a$, referred to $K$ unknown archetypes $\{\boldsymbol \xi^{\mu} \}^{\mu=1,...,K}$.
-The quality of the dataset is determined by $r$, and we recover the standard dense Hopfield model by setting $M=1$ and $r=1$.
+where $\{\boldsymbol \eta^{\mu} \}_{a=1,...,M}^{\mu=1,...,K}$ is the dataset, made of $K$ subsets of $M$ examples, labelled by $a$, referred to $K$ unknown archetypes $\{\boldsymbol \xi^{\mu} \}^{\mu=1,...,K}$.
+The quality of the dataset is determined by $r$, and we recover the standard dense Hopfield model by setting $M=1$ and $r=1$:

 Hereafter we summarize the main outcomes of our work.
-Some of them are shared with the unsupervised counterpart, whose analysis appeared in the twin paper \cite{unsup}: \begin{enumerate} \item The {\em ultra-storage regime} of the dense Hebbian neural network, characterized by a number of storable archetypes that grows as $K \sim N^{P-1}$, is preserved when the standard Hebbian coupling for storing is replaced by the Hebbian coupling for supervised learning.
-One can still introduce a load $\alpha_{P-1} = \lim_{N \to \infty} \frac{K}{N^{P-1}}$ and determine its critical dataset-dependent value beyond which a black-out scenario emerges.
+Some of them are shared with the unsupervised counterpart, whose analysis appeared in the twin paper \cite{unsup}: \begin{enumerate} \item The high-load regime, where the number of stored archetypes grows as $K \sim N^{P-1}$, is still achievable when the standard Hebbian coupling for storing is replaced by the Hebbian coupling for supervised learning.
+One can still introduce a load $\alpha_{P-1} = \lim_{N \to \infty} \dfrac{K}{N^{P-1}}$ and determine its critical dataset-dependent value beyond which a black-out scenario emerges.

-\item There exists a (quality dependent $r$) threshold value $M_{\otimes}(r)$, for the minimal dataset size $M$ allowing archetype's learning (and thus its storage and successive retrieval), that has a power-law scaling as $ M^{(sup)}_\otimes (r,P,\gamma)\sim 1/r^{\2}$.
+\item There exists a (quality dependent $r$) threshold value $M^{(sup)}_{\otimes}$, for the dataset size $M$ allowing archetype's learning (and thus its storage and successive retrieval), that displays the power-law scaling $ M^{(sup)}_\otimes\sim 1/r^{\2}$.
 The fact that this threshold value does not increase with $P$ is a main difference w.r.t. learning in an unsupervised regime and highlights how learning by dense networks highly benefits from teacher supervision.